Top 10 Philadelphia Eagles of the Super Bowl Era

 - Eagles Hall of Fame Inductee: 2015

 Brian Westbrook was a two-time Pro Bowler, who is best known for his game-winning 84-yard punt return touchdown at Giants Stadium in October 2003.
-Radio announcer, Mike Quick dubbed it, "Miracle at the Meadowlands Two".
+Radio announcer, Mike Quick dubbed it, "Miracle at the Meadowlands Two."
 He is the Eagles' all-time leader in yards from scrimmage (9,785), third in rushing yards (5,995), fourth in receptions (426), 14th in receiving yards (3,790), fourth in rushing touchdowns (37), third in overall touchdowns (68) and seventh in scoring (410 points).
 If all of that isn't enough, upon his retirement, Westbrook was also one of only six players in NFL history with 30+ rushing touchdowns and 30+ receiving touchdowns in his career.
-Not bad for an undersized kid from a small Philadelphia college, better known for basketball.
+Not bad for an undersized kid from a small Philadelphia college that is better known for basketball.

 5. Donovan McNabb